-However, in the ideal program you shouldn’t just be providing mentors and mentees with resources and letting them run free.
-Rather you should be guiding mentors and mentees at each step of the way.
+You shouldn’t just be providing mentors and mentees with resources and letting them run free.
+Rather, you should be guiding mentors and mentees at each step of the way.
 This could mean having a program administrator manually sending communication at each step.
-However, investing in mentorship software to manage the process could make a lot of sense for your program.
-First, it will help alleviate the administrative burden of managing many relationships.
-Second, it will ensure that no mentee slips through the cracks.
-Last, it will help provide adequate reporting to monitor the success of your program.

 While software isn’t necessary, especially for smaller programs, it is critical to plan for staying on top of each mentoring relationship.